 “We have followed a 10-year process to get this point, and the day for construction to begin has arrived,” Ige said.

 “At this time our number one priority is everyone’s safety,” he said.
 “As construction begins, I continue to be committed to engaging with people holding all perspectives on this issue and to making meaningful changes that further contribute to the co-existence of culture and science on Mauna Kea.”

 Henry Yang, chair of TIO’s board of governors, said that after being given all of the necessary state clearances and “respectfully reaching out to the community,” the building would finally begin.

 “We have learned much over the last 10-plus years on the unique importance of Mauna Kea to all, and we remain committed to being good stewards on the mountain and inclusive of the Hawaiian community.”

-However, the Office of Hawaiian Affairs, which advocates for indigenous peoples, called on the state to halt all planned construction two days before it was to begin.
+However, the Office of Hawaiian Affairs, a semi-autonomous department that advocates for indigenous peoples, called on state officials to halt all planned construction two days before it was set to begin.

-The organization said in a statement that the project was not sufficiently addressing the native Hawaiian community’s longstanding opposition or the state’s “decades-long pattern of mismanagement of Mauna Kea.”
+The office said in a statement that the project had not sufficiently addressed the native Hawaiian community’s longstanding opposition or the state’s “decades-long pattern of mismanagement of Mauna Kea.”